MattTaylor01123/FPHP/README.md

 );
 ```

-When the function is applied to an array or object the result is evaluated eagerly - **map** gets called 5 times even though we only want 3 values from the result, and further, the output **$actAssocArr** is calculated straight away, even though it hasn't been used yet.
+When the function is applied to an array the result is evaluated eagerly - **map** gets called 5 times even though we only want 3 values from the result, and further, the output **$actAssocArr** is calculated straight away, even though it hasn't been used yet.

 ```
 $count = 0;